smallmummy/vcblog/_posts/2023-02-17-Tradmark-Good-Services-Classification-CNN.md

 5% of df_no_exist_words = 1548.4
 ```

-the above stat is based on the count of no-exist words appear in the whole dataset, let's list the top 10 no-exist words based on that:
+the above stat is based on the count of no-exist words that appear in the whole dataset, let’s list the top 10 no-exist words based on that:
 term|count
 -|-
 e|3568